hbeni/fgcom-mumble/client/plugin.spec.md

   - `LAT` (decimal)
   - `ALT` (height above ground in meters, not to be confused with ALT from UDP packet!)
 - `FGCOM:UPD_COM:`*iid*`:`*n* keys a radio data update for radio *n* (=radio-id, starting at zero; so COM1 = `0`)
-  - `FRQ` the real wave carrier frequency
+  - `FRQ` the real wave carrier frequency in MHz
   - `VLT` (not transmitted currently)
   - `PBT` (not transmitted currently)
   - `PTT`